SmokinCaterpillar/blog/2017_01_18_ias_money/ias_money.md

     require(executeTransfer(this, msg.sender, amount));
 }
 ```
-Of course, the number of tokens someone `buy`s is simple the *ETH* sent (`msg.value`) devided by our constant `price`.
+Of course, the number of tokens someone `buy`s is simple the *ETH* sent (`msg.value`) divided by our constant `price`.
 The trade is implemented as a normal token transfer from the contract to the buyer.
 Accordingly, the `executeTransfer` is just performing the token exchange according to the ERC20 standard:
 ```
 // Internal function to execute transfer function executeTransfer(address _from, address _to, uint256 _amount) internal returns (bool){